-For most human endeavors, we turn to a teacher and show him or her what we are capable of in our skill we want to learn and then, he or she corrects us on the key points that we need to address.
+For most human endeavors, we turn to a teacher and show him or her what we are capable of in the skill we want to learn, and then, he or she corrects us on the key points that we need to address.

-He can do this because he can assess our present state of the skill.
-He then compares it to when he was at this level (or his many students) and then gives advice on how to overcome our shortcomings.
+He/she can do this because he can assess our present state of whatever skill we want to master.
+She/he then compares it to when she/he was at this same level (or one of her/his many students) and then gives advice on how to overcome our shortcomings.
 And this is how we make progress.

 And this works for almost any skill.
-If you want to learn how to paint, or to sing or to do snowboarding, a skilled teacher sees, hears or feels the state of your skill and has the necessary knowledge to get you to the next stage.
+If you want to learn how to paint, or sing, or do snowboarding, a skilled teacher sees, hears, or feels the state of your skill and has the necessary knowledge to get you to the next stage.

 Unfortunately, in the case of meditation, there is a slight complication.